 - Volunteers and coaches are carefully selected, trained and supervised.
-The office bearers of the club committee must vouch for new volunteers/coaches potential involvement and their participation must be ratified by the unanimous approval of executive group/remaining coaches. - All new coaches/volunteers working with children or young people must complete the sports own application form which includes a self declaration section - Individuals must complete and sign the Access NI Disclosure Certificate Application Form which gives permission to enable Cycling Ireland/Ulster to administer an Access NI check - Declaration of past convictions or cases pending an agreement to have an Access NI check completed is of course a pre-requisite to approval to coach/volunteer to work with young people. - ALL volunteers/coaches must agree to abide by the club's Safeguarding Policy and all are required to sign the Code of Conduct (Governing body may have own or see Club mark NI Template 13). - Volunteers and coaches must complete a safeguarding course and deviance it to the safeguarding officers Paul or Jacqueline. - Any concerns or objections with regard to suitability of a coach should be submitted to the Governing Body designated person.
+The office bearers of the club committee must vouch for new volunteers/coaches potential involvement and their participation must be ratified by the unanimous approval of executive group/remaining coaches. - All new coaches/volunteers working with children or young people must complete the sports own application form which includes a self declaration section - Individuals must complete and sign the Access NI Disclosure Certificate Application Form which gives permission to enable Cycling Ireland/Ulster to administer an Access NI check - Declaration of past convictions or cases pending an agreement to have an Access NI check completed is of course a pre-requisite to approval to coach/volunteer to work with young people. - ALL volunteers/coaches must agree to abide by the club's Safeguarding Policy and all are required to sign the Code of Conduct (Governing body may have own or see Club mark NI Template 13). - Volunteers and coaches must complete a safeguarding course and deviance it to the safeguarding officer Jacqueline. - to the Governing Body designated person.
 These matters will be raised with the Governing Body case management committee with appropriate action taken including a formal response in writing to the concerned party if required.
 Clubs should not deal with concerns about a coach in isolation.